COVID-19 (Coronavirus) Information

 Recreation & Parks

-- All recreation centers are closed until further notice.
-All Recreation & Parks programs are currently suspended.
+- All recreation centers are closed to the public except for summer day camps at some facilities.
+Read more details.
+Day camps resume July 6.
 A special youth evening meal program is being offered at some centers; see full list and details.

-- Shelter reservations for groups of 25 or fewer will resume on June 1.
+- Shelter reservations are limited to groups of 25 or fewer.

-- Effective June 1, the Bethabara Park Visitors Center will reopen Saturdays & Sundays from 10:30 a.m. to 4:30 p.m.
+- The Bethabara Park Visitors Center is open Saturdays & Sundays from 10:30 a.m. to 4:30 p.m.
 The gift shop remains closed.
-Park tours will resume Tuesdays through Saturdays by appointment only.
-Tours will be limited to groups of 10 or fewer.
+Park tours are available Tuesdays through Saturdays by appointment only.
+Tours are limited to groups of 10 or fewer.

 Public Assembly Facilities